Dmitriy-hello-world/rsschool-cv/cv.md

 herself as a front-end developer,
 I would like to be a senior and also will relocate to big city.
 I really keen on coding and want to work developer.
+Also i have thinks about full-stack and it will be one more my goal when i become a good front-end developer.
+I have the character of an idealist and the my motto is:
+>"if you started - go to the end, otherwise why did you
+>start?".

 ## Technologies
 * JavaScript